Magazine (firearms): Box

 There are, however, exceptions to these rules.
 The Lee–Enfield rifle had a detachable box magazine only to facilitate cleaning.
 The Lee–Enfield magazine did open, permitting rapid unloading of the magazine without having to operate the bolt-action repeatedly to unload the magazine.
-Other designs, like the Breda Modello 30, had a fixed protruding magazine from the right side that resembled a conventional detachable box, but it was non-detachable and only reloaded by using 20 round stripper clips.
+Other designs, such as the Breda Modello 30, had a fixed protruding magazine from the right side that resembled a conventional detachable box, but it was not detachable and was reloaded by using 20 round stripper clips.

-Box magazines may come in straight, angled, or curved forms depending if the cartridges are tapered rimmed/rimless or bottlenecked.
+Box magazines may come in straight, angled, or curved forms depending on whether the cartridges are tapered rimmed/rimless or bottlenecked.
 Straight or slightly curved magazines work well with straight-sided rimless cartridges, angled magazines work well with straight-sided rimmed or rimless cartridges, and curved magazines work well with rimmed/rimless tapered cartridges.

 Pistol magazines are most often found with single-stack or double-stack, single-feed, which may be due to this design being slimmer at the top, which can simplify the design of the pistol frame inregard to its grip thickness.

 Horizontal

-The P90's magazine has a capacity of 50 rounds, and it fits flush with the weapon's frame.
+The P90's magazine has a capacity of 50 rounds and fits flush with the weapon's frame.

 The FN P90, Kel-Tec P50, and AR-57 personal defense weapons use horizontally mounted feeding systems.
 The magazine sits parallel to the barrel, fitting flush with the top of the receiver, and the ammunition is rotated 90 degrees by a spiral feed ramp before being chambered.
 The Heckler & Koch G11, an experimental assault rifle that implements caseless ammunition, also functions similarly with the magazine aligned horizontally over the barrel.
 Rather than being positioned laterally to the barrel like with the aforementioned examples, ammunition is positioned vertically with the bullet facing downward at a 90-degree angle relative to the barrel where it is fed into a rotary chamber before firing.
 The AR-57, also known as the AR Five-seven, is an upper receiver for the AR-15 rifle lower receiver, firing FN 5.7×28mm rounds from standard FN P90 magazines.